 Article – IV – Sponsored Divisions

-AOS shall have a Football and Basketball Division, each created for the purpose of supporting their respective sports by holding Regular Meetings and maintaining: a Top 15 list, an Observer Program; and a Mentor Program.
+AOS shall have a Football and Basketball Division, each created for the purpose of supporting their respective sports by holding Regular Meetings and maintaining: a Top 15 list (if available from the IHSA), an Observer Program; and a Mentor Program.